Higher education institutions are experiencing a radical uptake of Technology Enhanced Learning (TEL).

 The paper describes the impact of Technology Enhanced Learning on students with Specific Learning Difficulties (SpLDs).

 The data, which were collected in 2018, involve the voices of nine undergraduate students at UEA who participated in the preliminary stage of our study.
-More specifically, the article explores what TEL practices undergraduate SpLD students used in 2018 and their opinions of them.
+More specifically, the article explores what TEL practices undergraduate SpLD students used and their opinions of them.
 It also analyses how TEL practices impact SpLD students, both positively and negatively.

 The following academic publications resulted from the ‘SpLDs and TEL’ project: